famiclone6502/DIY_Datalink_Adapter/README.md

 -  Arduino software to upload to an Arduino Uno
 -  Software libraries for Arduino (see below)
 -  RS232 TTL hat (I used Anmbest MAX3232 3.3V to 5V DB9 Male RS232 on Amazon)
--  LED (with 1k resistor on GND between LED's ground wire)
+-  Red LED (with 1k resistor on GND between LED's ground wire)
 -  4 short wires with Dupont connectors that are male on one end, female on the other
 -  Null modem cable to connect TTL adapter to PC
 -  Windows 9x PC or virtual machine with serial port and Timex Datalink software installed (verified with 2.1d)